crsuzh/Precheck/README.md

 git status
 ```

-- Publish website in `docs` and changes in `content` or other files.
+- Publish website in `docs` with `git`.
+Do not forget to also submit all other changes as well.

 ```
 git add --all docs